 lies; thinking; stories; right; fantasy; wrong; privacy; imaginary; friends; punishment; self-esteem; lying; teach; liar; behaviour; habit; development; school; imagination; esteem;

-When children don't tell the truth it can be very worrying for parents.
-It is easy to become upset about the lie and to overlook what it means to the child.
+When children don’t tell the truth it can upset and worry parents.
+It is important to understand what the lie means to your child before you react.

 Learning about the truth

 - Telling lies has no meaning for children under three.
-Children under about three years of age do not understand that thinking is private.
-They believe that their parents can read their minds.
-A two year old in a shop may say "Why did you lose me, Mummy?" because he thinks that his mother knows where he is, even when she is out of sight.
+They do not understand that thinking is private and they believe that their parents can read their minds.
+A two year old in a shop may say "Why did you lose me, Mummy?"
+They think mum knows where they are, even whenthey are out of sight.

 - Three to four year olds are learning that other people don’t know what they are thinking.
-Children of this age have a very strong imagination and enjoy practising their new knowledge and skills so they often test it out by telling 'stories', eg. "Teddy did it".
+Children this age have a very strong imagination.
+They enjoy practising their new knowledge and often test it out by telling 'stories', eg. "The big bad wolf did it".
 It is normal for young children to blame someone else or make up a story.

-- Children in the early years of school usually want to please their parents more than they want to do the ‘right thing’, so they are less likely to tell the truth if they think it will make their parents cross.
+- Children in the early years of school usually want to please their parents more than they want to do the ‘right thing’, so they are less likely to tell the truth if they think it will make their parents angry or upset.

 Some children at about three or four have an imaginary friend.
 This friend usually disappears as the child grows older.
 Children talk to and play with this friend.
 They might talk to the friend when they are upset.
 They sometimes blame the friend when they do something wrong.